Two-loop renormalisation of gauge theories in $4D$ Implicit Regularisation and connections to dimensional methods: IREG to two loop order: gauge theories

 Notice that we are adopting Feynman gauge and scalars/fermions are massless as already pointed out.
 The equations above are already in normal form, meaning one can now apply the rules of IREG sketched in the last section.
 Another simplification of our case is that only the divergent part of the integrals above is needed for obtaining the gauge coupling $\beta$ function.
 In the next subsections we present the results of IREG for each diagram and for each of the theories we considered.

 In order to allow a comparison with dimensional regularisation methods, we perform Dirac and Lorentz algebra in $d$-dimensions and evaluate the integrals also in $d$-dimensions.
+We will keep track of terms coming from contractions of the metric $g_{\mu\nu}g^{\mu\nu}=d$, for instance, refraining to write $d=4-2\epsilon$ until the end of the calculation.
 This will allow us to recover the results diagram-by-diagram obtained not only in CDR, but also in \textit{naive} DRED (devoid of $\epsilon$-scalars) which we will, hereafter, denote by $\overline{\text{DRED}}$.
-As discussed in \cite{EPSILONSCALAR-BETA}, up to two-loops, the gauge coupling $\beta$ function will not depend on the $\epsilon$-scalars contributions, meaning the end result of $\overline{\text{DRED}}$, DRED, CDR is the same.
-We will recover this result for all the theories considered.
-For completeness we will also show, for the Yang-Mills theory, that the $\epsilon$-scalars contributions cancel.
+A similar approach was performed in \cite{EPSILONSCALAR-BETA}.
+In this way, we can define not only the minimal subtraction scheme in CDR ($\overline{\text{MS}}$) but also its analogue in $\overline{\text{DRED}}$ ($\overline{\text{DR}}$')\footnote{We will reserve the symbol $\overline{\text{DR}}$ to the minimal subtaction scheme in the consistent version of DRED, with the inclusion of $\epsilon$-scalars.}.
+Since both schemes are mass independent, the first two coefficients of the strong coupling $\beta$ function will be identical \cite{TARRACH}, a result we will recover.
+In section \ref{sec:espilon} we will include the $\epsilon$-scalars to define DRED properly.
+However, since we did not refrain to identify the multiplicity of these (fictitious) particles with $N_{\epsilon}=2\epsilon$, and only divergent terms are kept, we will recover the result of the $\overline{\text{DR}}$ scheme \cite{EPSILONSCALAR-BETA}, which agrees with our previous results in $\overline{\text{DR}}$', $\overline{\text{MS}}$.
+On the other hand, if we had performed a subtraction scheme removing terms $(N_{\epsilon}/\epsilon)^{n}$ as was done in \cite{BROGGIO}, the coefficients of the $\beta$ function would depend on $N_{\epsilon}$.
+Nevertheless, after identifying $N_{\epsilon}=2\epsilon$, the same result will be recovered in the limit $\epsilon\rightarrow 0$.

 Before proceeding to our explicit results, it is necessary to discuss briefly the renormalisation program in the case of the background field method.
 For definiteness, we will consider the Yang-Mills theory which has all the necessary ingredients.
-As discussed in \cite{Abbott}, in principle, one would need to renormalize the fields (gluon, background gluon, ghost), coupling and, potentially, the gauge-fixing parameter.
+As discussed in \cite{Abbott}, in principle, one would need to renormalize the fields (gluon, background gluon, ghost), coupling, and, potentially, the gauge-fixing parameter.
 However, since only the background gluon field occurs in external legs, the renormalisation constants related to the gluon and ghost fields will always cancel.
 Therefore, one should only consider the multiplicative renormalisation constants defined below